 Here we go again!
 It’s already time for Social-Engineer.org and the SEVillage at DEF CON to start accepting registrants for the SECTF4Kids competition, to be held this year on Friday, August 10th at DEF CON 26!
 Last year, we asked the kids to beat the clock; given a list of tasks, they were asked to complete as much as they could.
 With more problem solving, more ciphers, more locks, and a new points system, the kids proved that there is no task that they cannot beat!

 This year, we are entering the dystopian world of Ready Player One.
 Arming our kids with all they need to complete physical, mental, and virtual tasks while traversing the world of DEF CON and competing to be the SECTF4Kids champion!

 To help decide if the SECTF4Kids is right for your kids (and, let’s face it, for you, the parent, too), we have provided a set of guidelines that outline the proficiency levels recommended for maximum amusement and pleasure for all.
-The guidelines and the link for registration are available below.
+The guidelines and registration are available below.